platformsh/platformsh-docs/sites/friday/src/learn/overview/get-support.md

 {{% note theme=warning title="Warning"%}}

 Deleting your {{% vendor/name %}} account automatically deletes your linked {{% vendor/psh_ref %}} account,
-as well as any Ibexa Cloud, Shopware PaaS, or Pimcore Cloud accounts you may hold.
+as well as any linked Ibexa Cloud or Shopware PaaS accounts you may hold.

 {{% /note %}}